 Condensation ultimately leads to water being present within your shipping container.
 Unfortunately, although it may seem like a bit of water on the sills or the likes, the damage that can be caused by condensation can result in large repair costs and detrimental damage to your converted container.
-If you can spot any of the following signs of condensation below, it is vital that you container a shipping container specialist to assess the extent of the issue.
+If you can spot any of the following signs of condensation below, it is vital that you contact a shipping container specialist to assess the extent of the issue.
 However, if you believe your container to be condensation-free at present, then make yourself aware of these tell-tale signs to avoid any unnecessary future repairs:

 - Material Staining

 - Equipment Damage

 - Coating & Adhesive Damage

 - Mould growth and mildew

 - Poor Insulation Performance

 How can I prevent moisture that leads to condensation?

 If your shipping container is already showing signs of condensation, the best thing to do is to seek the help of a professional to assess the extent of the issue and more importantly, arrange for repair.
 However, if you believe your container is free of condensation, there are a number of preventative measure you can take: